Earl (mixtape): Background and lyrics

-Reception
+Critical reception

 Pitchfork Media called the album "mesmerizing".
 Pitchfork's sister site Altered Zones listed Earl as one of their top twenty albums of 2010, praising the album for its ferocity and for making "some of the most vile verses sound eloquent".
 Music site Gorilla vs. Bear listed it at number 12 in its list of the 30 best albums of 2010.

 Complex magazine rated Earl as the twenty-fourth best album of 2010.

 Accolades

 The mixtape was recognized as one of The 100 Best Albums of the Decade So Far, a list published by Pitchfork Media in August 2014.